albertodebortoli/ADBIndexedTableView/README.md

 ```

 - dataSource `tableView:cellForRowAtIndexPath:` implementation can retrieve object for the given indexPath using `objectAtIndexPath:` method
-- implementing `indexedTableView:cellForRowAtIndexPath:usingObject:` is required and it will be used only if `tableView:cellForRowAtIndexPath` implementation is not provided by the dataSource.
+- implementation of `indexedTableView:cellForRowAtIndexPath:usingObject:` is required and it will be used only if `tableView:cellForRowAtIndexPath:` implementation is not provided by the dataSource.

 ``` objective-c
 - (UITableViewCell *)indexedTableView:(ADBIndexedTableView *)tableView